Money Tips & Education

 First, a credit check in those categories is completely ignored for 30 days.
 It won’t show up on your report or affect your score.
 It’ll show up after 30 days, but then all credit checks within 45 days (with the same code) are treated as a single credit check where your score is concerned.

-So you can apply for one car loan or one hundred car loans, and as long as you do so within 45 days, only one credit check will affect your score.
+So you can apply for one car loan or 100 car loans, and as long as you do so within 45 days, only one credit check will affect your score.

 Examples of hard and soft credit check inquiries